 Although the diving equipment is usually provided by the club , you will be expectedto have your own mask, snorkel and fins, as well as a diving suit, and you will be expected to begin to purchase your full scuba kit as your sports diver course progresses.

-The club compressor is now available for free air fills for members.
+The compressor is available for both air and Nitrox.
+Contact committee members for details.

 MORE ON THE COLOSSUS